 Sheriff: Remains in Cass County are female homicide victim

-HARRISONVILLE, Mo.
-(AP) _ Authorities say human remains found in a wooded area near Kansas City belonged to a female homicide victim.
+HARRISONVILLE, Mo. – Authorities say human remains found in a wooded area near Kansas City belonged to a female homicide victim.

-Mushroom hunters found the remains Saturday in Cass County near Harrisonville, about 35 miles (56.32 kilometers) south of Kansas City.
+Mushroom hunters found the remains Saturday in Cass County near Harrisonville, about 35 miles south of Kansas City.

 The sheriff’s office announced Monday that the case is a homicide but the victim’s identity has not been confirmed.